camgunz/cbase/README.md

 cases:

 1. You plan on passing data between hash tables
-1. You store untrusted keys in a hash table
+2. You store untrusted keys in a hash table

-Again, this is **critical**!
+In these cases, failure to seed will result in **unimaginable** slowness.
 Don't just increment `seed` either, hit `/dev/urandom` or `CryptGenRandom` for it.
 It's not the default to avoid syscall overhead in the common case.

-Failure to do this will result in unimaginable slowness.

 ## Statuses